 Guides for product: Small Reduction Stepper Motor - 12VDC 32-Step 1/16 Gearing

 The gearing has a few side effects which are important to note.
-First, you can turn the stepper by hand but not as smoothly as an un-geared stepper.
-It also means you shouldn't use interleaved or micro-stepping to control or it will take forever to turn.
+First, you shouldn't use interleaved or micro-stepping to control or it will take forever to turn.
 Instead use single or double stepping.
-The torque is fairly high but its slower than un-geared steppers - we maxed out at about 80 RPM when powering with 12VDC and about 50 RPM on 9VDC.
+The torque is fairly high but its slower than un-geared steppers - we maxed out at about 20 RPM when powering with 12VDC and about 12 RPM on 9VDC.